Canon SL1 vs Leica M10

 - More modern: Reflects 3 years and 9 months of technical progress since the SL1 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the M10 emerges as the winner of the match-up (12 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the M10 is the clear winner of the contest (13 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the SL1 and the M10 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.